M-T-Arden/MTtranslator/README.md

 - Guidance and debugging support from **ChatGPT** and **Claude**.

 ---
+## License
+This software is free for personal and educational use under a proprietary license.
+Please see the [LICENSE](./LICENSE) file for details.

 Thank you for trying MTtranslator!
 If you encounter any issues or have suggestions, feel free to contact me. 😊